MDAnalysis/pmda/docs/api.rst

 Building new parallel analysis classes is easy with the :class:`pmda.custom.AnalysisFromFunction` base class if you can formulate the problem as a calculation over one :class:`~MDAnalysis.core.groups.AtomGroup` for a single frame.
-If need more flexibility you can use the :class:`pmda.parallel.ParallelAnalysisBase`.
+If your need more flexibility you can use the :class:`pmda.parallel.ParallelAnalysisBase`.

 .. toctree::